E-Bike Rider Seriously Injured at County Line Road and West Oak Street

 Frequently Asked Questions

-The injured e-bike rider was transported to Good Samaritan University Hospital in West Islip, where he was treated for serious injuries, according to Suffolk County Police.
+The injured e-bike rider was Matthew Axmacher, 41, of East Massapequa.
+He was transported to Good Samaritan University Hospital in West Islip with serious injuries.

-Suffolk County Police First Squad detectives are investigating the crash and are asking anyone with information to call 631-854-8152.
+Suffolk County Police First Squad detectives asked anyone with information to call 631-854-8152.

 Disclaimer: Incident information on this page is compiled from public sources including police reports, traffic agencies, and news outlets.
 It is provided for informational purposes only and may not reflect the most current status of this incident.
 Do not rely on this information for legal, insurance, or emergency decisions.
 For emergencies, call 911.